 White Shingle Roof With Ventilation – Smart

 All in all, another good job with some nice metal work.
 Again, I managed to convince the client to go with white shingles which, along with the Lomanco LOR-30 ridge vents, ensured that they were not losing out on energy efficiency after switching from tile to a shingle roof.
 The home already had a continuous soffit vent for a sufficient intake component.
-The ridge vents provided a perfect outflow (hot air rises!) to complete the system.
+The ridge vents provided a perfect outflow, (hot air rises!), to complete the ventilation system.